-Figure 1: Time series of ensemble mean September sea ice extent from GloSea5 (blue and red \diamond) and observations (NSIDC; black \Box).
+Figure 1: Time series of ensemble mean September sea ice extent from GloSea5 (blue and red \diamond) and observations (NSIDC; black \square).
 Individual ensemble member sea ice extents are denoted by (green).
 The blue and black horizontal lines denote the hindcast and observed (1993-2015) climatology respectively.
-The forecast and hindcast values have all been adjusted downward by the amount between the two lines $(0.4 \times 10^{12} \mathrm{m}^2)$.
+The forecast and hindcast values have all been adjusted upward by the amount between the two lines $(0.6 \times 10^{12} \mathrm{m}^2)$.
 The blue and black dashed lines are the forecast and observed trends in the timeseries over the 1993-2015 hindcast period.
-Note: Our previously published 2010-2014 forecasts were made with different systems from the GloSea5-GC2 system used for the forecasts and hindcasts in this figure.
-Therefore, the values shown on this figure will not be the same as our published forecasts for those years.